Trump Wants More Navy Ships? Huntington Ingalls Answers The Call

 Source: Breakingdefense.com

-The Navy does not currently have enough surface ships to meets its global commitments.
-There have been several instances where the Navy has not maintained an aircraft carrier presence in the Persian Gulf, with the most recent occurence in December 2016.
-As the Middle East is a area with current military operations, it is vital to maintain a carrier presence to support ongoing missions on the ground.
+The Navy does not currently have enough surface ships to meet its global commitments.
+There have been several instances where the Navy has not maintained an aircraft carrier presence in the Persian Gulf, with the most recent occurrence in December 2016.
+As the Middle East is an area with current military operations, it is vital to maintain a carrier presence to support ongoing missions on the ground.
 This 'carrier-gap' is a symptom of the Navy not having enough assets to fulfill its mission.
 Huntington Ingalls' Newport News shipyard is currently constructing the new USS Ford aircraft carrier, the first carrier in the Ford-class series.
 As a premier shipyard company, Huntington Ingalls has built nearly 70% of the Navy's active warships.
 The Arleigh Burke-class destroyer, the San Antonio-class amphibious assault ship, and the America-class amphibious assault ship were all built by the company today known as Huntington Ingalls.

 Source: Breakingdefense.com